 Cocaine

 Cocaine continues to be a widely used and lucrative drug for sale in Alaska.
 Cocaine is readily available in most areas of the state and is seen with great frequency in powder form and crack cocaine in the major urban areas such as Anchorage and Fairbanks.

 Cocaine is brought into Alaska concealed on passengers or in luggage through ports of entry such as the Ted Stevens Anchorage International Airport, and it is also shipped via the US Post Office or commercial parcel companies such as FedEx or UPS.

 The cocaine brought into Alaska is typically packaged in kilogram quantities and later broken down by dealers into smaller quantities for retail sale.
 In powder form, it is normally sold in gram quantities for \$100-150 and its primary method of ingestion is by snorting.

 Crack dealers use a process involving powder cocaine, water, baking soda and heat to produce crack cocaine, which is then sold in small rocks for \$20.
 The primary method of use for crack is by smoking.

-The statistics below show powder and crack cocaine seizures reported to and seized by ABADE in Alaska during 2008.
+The statistics below show powder and crack cocaine seizures reported to and seized by ABADE in Alaska during 2009.
 These numbers do not include seizures made by the DEA Anchorage Enforcement Group, Anchorage Police Department, Juneau Police Department, Ketchikan Police Department or Unalaska Police Department.
-Seizures made by the Alaska Interdiction Task Force are also included in the statistics for the Drug Enforcement Administration on page 25.
+Seizures made by the Alaska Interdiction Task Force are also included in the statistics for the Drug Enforcement Administration on page 26.

 Cocaine seized by ABADE (kilos)

-2006 2007 2008
+2007 2008 2009

-21.44 41.55 19.54
+41.55 19.54 13.07

 Cocaine related charges/arrests by ABADE

-2006 2007 2008
+2007 2008 2009

-182 216 187
+216 187 96

 Marijuana

 Marijuana is available throughout the state and is viewed as a gateway drug to other drugs for young adults and teenagers.
 Demand for Alaskan-grown marijuana continues to be high as a result of its exceptional tetrahydrocannabinol (THC) content.
 Because Alaskan produced marijuana is extremely high quality; Alaska is considered a marijuana exporting state.
 However, there is also a significant market for "BC Bud" brought into Alaska from British Columbia, Canada.

 ABADE teams continue to find extremely sophisticated indoor growing operations.
 Most commercial marijuana growing operations are found in communities along Alaska's road system.
-For the first time in many years the Fairbanks area led the state in identified and eradicated marijuana grows, followed by the Mat-Su Valley and the Kenai Peninsula.
 It is not unusual for sites to be located in homes with hidden or underground rooms specifically designed for the cultivation of marijuana.
 These rooms are often equipped with surveillance cameras and state-of-the-art timers controlling temperature, lighting, water, humidity and air purifiers.
 Many grows are found during and/or after fires.
 Also, many lease/rental and abandoned housed are damaged by the remodeling and humidity of a grow operation.

 In some parts of the state, the local economy is directly affected by the influx of money from illegally produced marijuana.
 Proceeds from marijuana production are used for a multitude of purchases including fuel, grow equipment/supplies, utilities, vehicles, ATV's and building materials.

 Marijuana seized by ABADE (pounds)

-2006 2007 2008
+2007 2008 2009

+252.00 250.00

-763 145.47 253.09
+145.47 253.09 258.23

 Marijuana related charges/arrests by ABADE

-2006 2007 2008
+2007 2008 2009

-1,132 1,108 852
+1,108 852 1011

 Marijuana grows eradicated by ABADE

-2006 2007 2008
+2007 2008 2009

-103 93 72
+00 70 0.4

+88 12 84